-Physically, the position of the exit pupil is fixed, and the location of the entrance pupil plane is defined by the telescope system as well as by the Fabry lens focal length and position.
-The entrance pupil location is not important for the results of measurements.
-Since the elements splitting light between channels are placed in the exit plane and work as aperture stop, the
+Physically, the position of the exit pupil is fixed, and the location of the entrance pupil plane are defined by the telescope system as well as by the Fabry lens focal length and position.
+The entrance pupil location isn't important for the results of measurements.
+Since the elements splitting light between channels are placed in the exit plane and work as aperture stop, the working entrance pupils for both MASS and DIMM sub-devices, can be defined in reverse light path as the images of these pupil stops produced by the Fabry lens + telescope optical system.